larryschirmer/wisdom-dot-fun/README.md

 > ### Openness First, Centralized Trust.

-When organizations approach security, it is with a ‘trust us to keep your data private’ model.
-Data is stored on secure centralized servers for safe keeping and uses can trust that it will be kept safe.
+When organizations approach security, it is with a "trust us to keep your data private" model.
+Data is stored on secure centralized servers for safe keeping and users can trust that it will be kept safe.

 ![A conceptual drawing of the blockchain](https://raw.githubusercontent.com/larryschirmer/wisdom-dot-fun/master/readme-assets/blockchain.png)

-We take the opposite approach using a ‘trust the blockchain to keep your data open, and trust us to forget how to decrypt it.
+We take the opposite approach using a "trust the blockchain to keep your data open, and trust us to forget how to decrypt it" model.

 ### Openness First